David Haye is a name that polarizes UK fans. You either love him or hate him, depending on what side of the coin you’re on.

 Bellew wanted to move up after winning the WBC cruiserweight belt.
 It was common knowledge that Haye was there for the taking.
 Both knew they could cash in.
 And cash in, they did.

 When the dust settled on two bad defeats, Haye did nothing to help his legacy.
-The fact that the last seven years of his career were shrouded in doubt is a sad state of affairs.
+The fact that the last seven years of his career were shrouded in doubt is sad.

 Once the most-liked fighter in the UK, Haye is sadly a chalk and cheese figure.
 He takes abuse in equal measures as the praise that was once a constant.

-Without injuries, Haye could have possibly been one of the greatest fighters British shores had ever seen.
+Haye could have possibly been one of the greatest fighters British shores had ever seen without injuries.

-Too few highs backed up a massive high in Valuev.
+Too few talking points backed up the massive high against Valuev.